Buying a home

 The Elderly Accommodation Counsel (EAC) is a national charity that aims to help older people make informed choices about meeting their housing and care needs.

 Thanet has eight libraries spread across the district some of which provide free internet access.

 Connexions is an information, advice and guidance service for 13-19 year-olds, with free access to the internet.
 To find out where your nearest Connexions service is visit their website or call them on 020 7938 8080.

-UK Online aims to enable everyone in the UK who wants it, to have access to the internet and e-mail near to where they live.
-To find out where your nearest centre is visit their website or call 0800 77 1234.
+Online Centres Network aims to enable everyone in the UK who wants it, to have access to the internet and e-mail near to where they live.

 Other useful resources

 There are a large number of local Letting Agents in the Thanet District advertising properties in the private sector that may be able to help you find a home.